 Gyokuro Kanro (甘露, nectar, literally honeydew) is a soft, round tea that is most recognizable of its complexity.
 Its olive-oil-like brew has a kind, mildly astringent taste which later on turns into a sweet, tender aftertaste.
 While in China green teas are traditionally baked, in Japan they are usually steamed.
 Thanks to this process the leaves can keep their natural greenness which gives them freshness and vitalizing energy.

 Gyokuro is a type of shaded Japanese green tea.
-In the absence of sunlight the leaves grow slower, and remain more soft and juicy.
-Due to the shade, large amounts of amino acids concentrated in the leaves thus changing both its flavour and effect on the body.
+In the absence of sunlight, the leaves grow slower and remain more soft and juicy.
+Due to the shade, large amounts of amino acids are concentrated in the leaves thus changing both its flavor and effect on the body.

 Quantity: 7-8 grams per 180ml

 Water temperature: 50-55ºC.
 From fresh spring, mineral water or filtered water